Ordination of women in Christianity

-In Christianity, the ordination of women has been taking place in an increasing number of Protestant and Old Catholic churches, starting in the 20th century.
+In Christianity, the ordination of women has been taking place in an increasing number of Protestant and Old Catholic churches, a trend that has accelerated in the 20th century to the present day.
 Since ancient times, certain churches of the Orthodox tradition, such as the Coptic Orthodox Church, have raised women to the office of deaconess.
-While ordination of women has been approved in many denominations, it is a very controversial and divisive topic.
+Within Protestantism, accounts of female preachers go back to at least the time of the English Dissenters, and regular ordination of women presbyters has been commonplace in the Holiness movement tradition since the 19th century.
+While ordination of women has now been approved in many denominations, it is a very controversial and divisive topic.

 Ordination is the process by which people are consecrated by a Christian denomination, that is, set apart as clergy to perform various religious rites and ceremonies such as celebrating the sacraments.
 The process and ceremonies of ordination varies by denomination.
 One who is in preparation for, or who is undergoing the process of ordination is sometimes called an ordinand.
 The liturgy used at an ordination is sometimes referred to as an ordinal.

 Overview of the theological debate

 Most (although not all) Protestant denominations ordain church leaders who have the task of equipping all believers in their Christian service.
 These leaders (variously styled elders, pastors, or ministers) are seen to have a distinct role in teaching, pastoral leadership.